 State will prepare a module to guide the functionaries on the expected outcomes for each type of work and train the functionaries in using it.

-Typical units of expected economy, durability and outcome/ productivity of Mahatma Gandhi NREGA asset is as given below for reference: (GP/Block/District/State) wise yearly report
+Typical units of expected economy, durability and outcome/ productivity of Mahatma Gandhi NREGA asset is attached as Annexure VI.